msokk/electron-render-service/README.md

 * `WINDOW_HEIGHT` - Default window height (default: `768`)
 * `INTERFACE` - Network interface for Express to listen on (default: `0.0.0.0`)
 * `PORT` - (default: `3000`)

+## Rendering issues in latest Electron (Chrome 47)
+* [box-shadow is black in PDF](https://code.google.com/p/chromium/issues/detail?id=174583) - To keep the box shadow, add `-webkit-filter: blur(0);` rule next to it.
+Note that this rasterizes the whole layer, making large areas noticeably blurry.
+Or just hide the box shadow.